frankvegadelgado/sat/README.md

 ./run.sh
 ```

-Finally, it would obtain in the console output (the answer *true* for **file.cnf** which means this graph contains a Hamiltonian path):
+Finally, it would obtain in the console output (the answer *true* for **file.cnf** which means this graph contains a Hamiltonian path from 1 to 3):

 ```
 Starting....